Pampanga State Agricultural University: History

 On June 30, 1887, La Granja Modelo de Luzon won the highest diploma honor award from Exposicion de Filipinas held in Madrid, Spain in the field of agriculture, especially in the cultivation and exhibition of tobacco and different varieties of corn.
 (La Granja Modelo won the award together with famous Filipinos such as Juan Luna who won the same award for his masterpiece, Una Mestiza; Felix Resurreccion Hidalgo, gold medal awardee for his masterpiece, La Barca de Aqueronte; and the father of Filipino socialism, Isabelo de los Reyes, silver medal awardee for his selection, Folklore Filipina.)

 In 1891, the granja was transformed by Governor General Valeriano Weyler into La Escuela Pecuaria (the Livestock School).
 The school was expanded, focusing on the study and breeding of cattle.
 In 1894, the weather observatory become fully operational with telegraph lines connected with the Observatorio de Manila.
 In 1895, the granja pioneered the experiment and study of different Central American varieties of peanuts and teosintes.
 On January 23, 1894, it won the silver medal award from Exposicion Regional de Filipinas in the field of cross breeding of Arabian horses, exhibition of different rice varieties and different types of farm equipment.

 At the outbreak of the revolution, it was used as one of the hideouts of the Spanish troops fighting the insurgents in Camansi.
 During the Philippine–American War, it served as a grazing area for cavalry horses and a training ground for American troops.

 After the war, on November 26, 1901, the Department of Public Instruction recommended the establishing of an agricultural school in granja, but it was never implemented.
 In 1902, it was reopened by the Americans as an agricultural experiment station under Bureau of Agriculture, with Lt.
 Col. Charles Hatfield designated officer in charge.
 On July 26, 1904, Governor General Luke Edward Wright issued Executive Order No. 33 declaring additional areas to expand the experiment station's area to 1,050 hectares and naming it as the Magalang Reserve, to be used for agricultural experiment purposes.
-On 1918, it started to offer agricultural intermediate and high school education and named as Magalang Farm School and later as Pampanga Agricultural School; Frank Ebbesen was appointed the first principal.
+In 1918, it started to offer agricultural intermediate and high school education and named as Magalang Farm School and later as Pampanga Agricultural School; Frank Ebbesen was appointed the first principal.
 Subsequently, Commonwealth Act No. 313, enacted in 1938, made the school a national institution and named it as Pampanga National Agricultural School.
 During World War II, it was shut down and became a military training camp of the Japanese forces.
 After the war, it reopened and continued operations.
 The Huk insurgency forced the school to suspend classes until peace and order returned in 1955.